DevJoelPV/ProyectoInicial-JS/README.md

-# ProyectoInicial-JS
+# InitialProject-JS

-Este proyecto és una simulación de una pagina web común, con cabecera un sidebar y el contenido principal de los posibles articulos.
-Esta pagina es una simulació para poner a prueba distintas habilidades de JavaScript, el texto que hay en la pagina es todo inventado y sin ningun tipo de intencionalidad.

-Este ejercicio de desarrollo web ha sido sacado, propuesto y guiado por el curso de programació de Víctor Robles Web, un desarrollador web reconocido en la plataforma de Youtube.
-Aún que este proyecto haya sido guiado, puedo asegurar que conozco todos los conocimientos utilizados en el proyecto.

-En esta página podras ver:
+This project is a simulation of a common web page, with a header, a sidebar, and the main content of possible articles.
+This page is a simulation to test different JavaScript skills, the text on the page is all invented and without any intentionality.

+This web development exercise has been proposed and guided by Víctor Robles Web's programming course, a recognized web developer on the YouTube platform.
+Although this project has been guided, I can assure you that I know all the knowledge used in the project.

+## Functionalities
- -  Slider con pluggins de Jquery
+- Slider with Jquery plugins
- -  Pots almacenados en JSON, mostrados dinamicamente con JavaScript (Jquery)
+- Posts stored in JSON, dynamically displayed with JavaScript (Jquery)
- -  Cambiador de temas
- -  Subida automatica al top de la página
- -  "Fake" login que almacena datos en el LocalStorage y en caso de que ya exista la sesión, mostrarla
+- Theme changer
+- Automatic upload to the top of the page
+- "Fake" login that stores data in LocalStorage and, in case the session already exists, displays it
- -  Acordeon con Jquery UI
+- Accordion with Jquery UI
- -  Reloj dinamico con JavaScript
+- Dynamic clock with JavaScript
- -  Sección de contacto con formulario y validación

-Tecnologia usada:
+- Contact section with form and validation

+## Technology
+Technology used:

-* JavaScript
+- JavaScript
-* Jquery
+- Jquery
-* HTML
+- HTML
-* CSS
+- CSS
-* Librerias JS
+- JS libraries

+## Credits
+This project was created following the instructions of a JS course of made by Victor Robles Web.
+You can find him at: https://victorroblesweb.es/